shash29-dev/STEP/README.md

 # Acknowledgements
-Code in this repository is uses utilities from : [MMPose](https://github.com/open-mmlab/mmpose), [PyTracking](https://github.com/visionml/pytracking).
+Code in this repository uses utilities and implementation style from : [MMPose](https://github.com/open-mmlab/mmpose), [PyTracking](https://github.com/visionml/pytracking).
 We thank the authors for their amazing works and sharing the code.

 # Bib
 ```